balabit/syslog-ng-gitbook/chapters/chapter_0/section_1.md

  * syslog-ng-mod-http
  * syslog-ng-mod-kafka

-### Available modules from syslog-ng-incubator for 3.6 series
+### Available modules from syslog-ng Incubator for the 3.6 series
  * syslog-ng-mod-basicfuncs-plus
  * syslog-ng-mod-java
  * syslog-ng-mod-trigger